nbenhajhassiieu2024-droid/StudyLink-Code/README.md

 * Classes (comma-separated)

-* Availability (comma-separated)
+* Availability (comma-separated, format: mon-10 for Monday at 10, wed-22 Wednesday at 22)

 * Preferences (comma-separated)

 Your profile is then stored in the system dictionary

-for option 2: show matches
+Type 2 for option 2: show matches

-* Enter your username
+* Enter your the username that has been generated for you by StudyLink

 * Program computes compatibility with all other users: uses dictionary + scoring + heap ranking